Tree Removal for Homeowners and Business Owners

 Don’t go the DIY route when it comes to tree removal

 Tree removal is a very technical, delicate process.
 It’s definitely not a task you want to leave to an amateur.
-If you decide to hire an unlicensed contractor, you can be held legally liable if said contractor or anyone else is injured during the tree removal process.
-We’ve heard horror stories of tree removal resulting in damage to property and suddenly the “contractor” is nowhere to be found.
+If you decide to hire an unlicensed contractor, you can be held legally liable if they or anyone else is injured during the tree removal process.
+We’ve heard horror stories of tree removal resulting in damage to property and suddenly the “contractor” disappears.
 Even transporting the removed tree can result in a liability if not handled by experienced and licensed tree care professionals.

 If dead or dying trees have become a problem for your Santa Rosa home or business, call our tree removal experts.
 Our employees are all experienced, certified arborists who are very familiar with all aspects of tree removal.